Bruce and Balliol : Scottish Raids 1272-1372

 In the Treaty of Berwick, the English agree to hand over David II to the Scots in return for a ransom.
-David is handed over but the Scots never pay the fee.
+David is handed over but the Scots will never pay the ransom.

 1360 – Trinitarian friars in Newcastle

-Trinitarian Friars are established at Pandon in Newcastle at a site once occupied by Whitefriars.
+Trinitarian Friars are established at Pandon in Newcastle at a site called Wall Knoll once occupied by Whitefriars.

 1368 – Scott’s Wood